DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 ![[Greater Strix.png]]
 <span class="credit">"Greater Strix" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

-The greater strix is joined by two **swarms of lesser strix** (each using the statistics of a **swarm of ravens**).
+The greater strix is joined by two **swarms of lesser strix** (each using the statistics of a **swarm of ravens**, but with vulnerability to fire damage).
 Each lesser strix is an artificial “crow” slightly larger than a raven, crafted of burlap, straw, twigs, and sharp stone teeth.

 > [!combat]- **Balancing the Strix**
 > This combat encounter is a **bruising** encounter against a party of five 3rd-level players and a CR 1 ally (Ireena Kolyana), and will consume approximately 34% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows: